-Criminal legislation of the Republic of Serbia applies to:
+Criminal legislation of the Republic of Serbia shall apply to:

-- Anyone who commits a criminal offence abroad if committed against the Republic of Serbia or a citizen thereof;
+- Anyone who commits a criminal offence abroad if committed against the Republic of Serbia or its citizen;

-- Anyone who commits the criminal offence of forgery where the forgery relates to the national currency;
+- Anyone who commits a criminal offence of forgery in case the forgery relates to domestic money;

-- Any Serbian citizen when he or she commits a criminal offence abroad if found in the territory of Serbia or is extradited to Serbia (also applies to perpetrators of a criminal offence who became Serbian citizens after the fact);
+- Any Serbian citizen when he or she commits a criminal offence abroad if found in the Serbian territory or is extradited to Serbia (also applied to the perpetrator of a criminal offence who became a Serbian citizen after having committed the criminal offence);

-- Foreign nationals who commit a criminal offence outside Serbia against a foreign state or a foreign national, where such offence carries a sentence of five years' imprisonment or a heavier penalty under the laws of the country where the crime was committed, and in the event that person is found in the territory of Serbia and is not extradited to the foreign state.
+- A foreigner who commits a criminal offence against a foreign country or a foreign citizen, outside the Serbian territory, when such offence is punishable by five-year imprisonment or a heavier penalty, pursuant to laws of the country of commission, and in case such person is found on the Serbian territory and is not extradited to the foreign state.

 9. What are the main enforcement bodies?